Ankit9134/CrossBorder-FoundTransfer/README.md

 CBFT is an illustration of how blockchain and hyperledger can be used to model cross border payments involving banks and customers in different currencies. *This is not about any cryptocurrency or its usage for payments.* The proposed solution uses fiat currencies but payments flow through distributed ledgers thus reducing correspondent banks/additional hops in the existing payments networks.
 If you are interested in reading the *motivation* behind creating this app then  please visit [A case for banks to introduce B2B "real-time" Cross Border Funds Transfer (CBFT) Services for SMEs using Blockchain - Part 1](https://www.linkedin.com/pulse/case-banks-introduce-b2b-real-time-cross-border-funds-raj-m-shimpi/)

-You can also access youtube video on howto setup and run this app at https://www.youtube.com/watch?v=w0Ybr5_Gh8A

 For our payment network, we will setup  of 1 peer, one orderer service, one CA authority service for certificate issuance and verification and one channel on which our peers will communicate.
 The initial setup of the network is populated with: